NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Multisensor/PRISMATIC/prismatic_workshop.md

 ### Computing environment

 This tutorial is designed to run in the provided CyVerse container, which supplies the Python, R, geospatial, and machine-learning dependencies used by PRISMATIC.
-You can also run the notebook in a compatible local or cloud environment, but will need to  install the python environment locally.
+You can also run the notebook in a compatible local or cloud environment, but will need to  install the python environment locally; using the <a href="https://github.com/RS-PRISMATIC/PRISMATIC/blob/main/environment.yml" target=_blank>PRISMATIC environment.yml</a>.

 To use the workshop container: